-My aim is to return Mr H to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting Mr H's SIPP application from CL&P or for not terminating the transaction before completion.
+My aim is to return Ms R to the position she would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting her SIPP application from CL&P, or for not terminating the transaction before completion.

-In light of the above, Options should calculate fair compensation by comparing the current position to the position Mr H would be in if he had not transferred from his existing pension.
+In light of the above, Options should calculate fair compensation by comparing the current position to the position Ms R would be in if she had not transferred from her existing pension.
 In summary, Options should:

-- 1. Calculate the loss Mr H has suffered as a result of making the transfer. - 2.
-Take ownership of the Store First investment if possible. - 3.
-Pay compensation for the loss into Mr H's pension.
-If that is not possible pay compensation for the loss to Mr H direct.
+- 1. Calculate the loss Ms R has suffered as a result of making the transfer. - 2.
+Take ownership of the Store First and GAS Verdant investments if possible. - 3.
+Pay compensation for the loss into Ms R's pension.
+If that is not possible pay compensation for the loss to her direct.
 In either case the payment should take into account necessary adjustments set out below. - 4.
-Pay £500 Mr H for the distress and inconvenience the avoidable problems with his pension will have caused him.
+Pay £500 Ms R for the distress and inconvenience the avoidable problems with her pension will have caused her.
 I consider the difficulties with a pension are naturally very worrying especially when all or most of the value seems to have been lost.
-Given this, Mr H would have suffered distress and inconvenience.
-So, all in all, I think the payment of £500 for this issue is fair and reasonable compensation.
+This was explained in detail in the subsequent view by the investigator.
+I agree with the investigator that under these conditions Ms R would have suffered distress and inconvenience, so I think the payment of £500 for this issue is fair and reasonable.